cmelab/pl-validation/README.md

 poly_min_working_example.ipynb contains code to run NVT simulations.

-coarse_grain.ipynb Makes CG beads in preparation for persistence length calculations.
+coarse_grain.ipynb makes CG beads in preparation for persistence length calculations.

 data_analysis.ipynb has the requisite functions for calculating the persistence length of mbuild polymers.